leinstay/steamdb/README.md

 All games available on Steam with prices and additional data from Steam Spy, GameFAQs, Metacritic, IGDB and HLTB.

+Live preview of this data used in real project: https://gamegauntlets.com

 Data example:
 ```json
 {